Budget-friendly spare bedroom ideas

 Instantly transform a blank canvas into a cosy place to rest and recharge with the addition of a bed, and we’ve got plenty of options to choose from to keep costs down.
 You’ll be ready to welcome house guests and overnight guests in style!

 If you’re working with a small spare room, choosing a bed with raised legs is a great way to create the illusion of space, drawing the eye upwards.
-Alternatively, if you’re seeking somewhere to keep spare bedding, blankets, cushions and more, our range of storage beds offers ample space to prevent unsightly clutter.
+Alternatively, if you’re seeking somewhere to keep spare bedding, blankets, cushions and more, our range of guest beds and storage beds offers ample space to prevent unsightly clutter.

 A wooden small double bed, styled in a teen room with warm wooden accents, fairy lights and green decor against white walls.